ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d1 - - - day planning.md

 Status: ready

 Goal:
 - 15:00 start lab
   - advanced students: if they finsih, they can start this one: https://github.com/ironhack-labs/lab-js-es6-reinforcement

-- 17:00: (bonus) explain how to create promises
+- 17:00: (bonus) explain how to create promises / record video

 -->